 I wonder whether it perplexes you as well.
 Why is it that when women are talking about equality, gender rights, women empowerment, always have to use these terms “we have to fight and we have to continue fighting, the fight does not stop today.”
-Two weeks ago, I attended public gender forum at the Nairobi’s Safari Club, a monthly event organized Heinrich Böll Stiftung and the issue of women fighting for what they call “their rights” came up.
+Two weeks ago, I attended public gender forum at the Nairobi’s Safari Club, a monthly event organized by Heinrich Böll Stiftung and the issue of women fighting for what they call “their rights” came up.

 This specific gender forum was unique in many ways.
 It brought together about 30 women from across the region of East and Horn of Africa to deliberate on the topic-Constructing Political Spaces: Making Quotas Work.
 The primary objective of the Forum was to provide interested parties with a platform to interrogate the quota debate, interact with the high level gathering as they share the outcomes of the peer review exchange that was held that week, as well as their experiences.

-As explained on the invite letter, Quotas have emerged as a key instrument for advancing gender equality in elected and public offices in the East and Horn of Africa, following a long and sustained push for the equal participation of women in governance feminist activists, gender scholars, women’s sector practitioners and feminist political actors.
+As explained on the invite letter, Quotas have emerged as a key instrument for advancing gender equality in elected and public offices in the East and Horn of Africa, following a long and sustained push for the equal participation of women in governance by feminist activists, gender scholars, women’s sector practitioners and feminist political actors.
 In the East/Horn of Africa region, the push for affirmative action in favor of women in governance and the adoption of quotas to create special spaces for women has seen an increase in women’s representation in legislative bodies over the last couple of decades.
-Although strategies are very much shaped the local political and cultural context, the question of how women can successfully negotiate political spaces and influence legislative and political decisions in a male dominated realm is a common concern across the region.
+Although strategies are very much shaped by the local political and cultural context, the question of how women can successfully negotiate political spaces and influence legislative and political decisions in a male dominated realm is a common concern across the region.

-The panelists were drawn from Uganda, South Sudan, Burundi, Rwanda, and Kenya was represented our very own Honorable, Priscillah Nyokabi, Women Representative from Nyeri county.
+The panelists were drawn from Uganda, South Sudan, Burundi, Rwanda, and Kenya was represented by our very own Honorable, Priscillah Nyokabi, Women Representative from Nyeri county.
 One of the things I picked up from all these women despite their regional differences is that all women are fighting the same battle world over.
 They have been fighting and yes, they vowed to continue fighting.

 Politics a male dominated field

 “Patience, this is indeed a fight and we have to continue fighting.
 Politics is still a male dominated field; it is not an easy road for women.
 Our society has a long way to go until we are accepted to play the same role as men.
 I am the first-born in my family.
 I have younger brothers.
-In my culture, a mother is referred to, the name of her elder child.
+In my culture, a mother is referred to, by the name of her elder child.
 My mother was never called Mama Nyobaki, they named her after my small brothers.
 This changed, but it only changed, when I contested for the political space and I won, then people now started referring to her as Mama Nyokabi.
 The world out here is very harsh and therefore, we are not backing down, the fight continues.”
 She said.